brainflow-dev/brainflow/docs/BuildBrainFlow.rst

 Julia
 --------

-brainflow is a registered package in the Julia general registry, so it can be installed via the Pkg manager:
+BrainFlow is a registered package in the Julia general registry, so it can be installed via the Pkg manager:

 .. compound::